st-AR-gazer/1000-AT-Graphs/README.md

 ### 4. Run the scripts

 You can now run `start.py` to run a minimal no-interface way to open the different files.
-(Run the file by right clicking the file, clicking `open width` and selecting `python`)
-Or you can run the `start_GUI.py` to open a window where you can click instead xdd
+Or you can run the `start_GUI.py` to open a window where you get a minimal UI instead.
+You can run python files by right clicking the file, clicking `open width` and selecting `python`